DanielChahine0/Webapp-Think_Board/README.md

 - `MONGO_URI` is the connection string of the Mongoose Database
 - `RATE_LIMIT_TOKENS` lets ops override the limit without code changes
 - `RATE_LIMIT_WINDOW` lets ops override the limit windown without code changes
+- `NODE_ENV` is the current type of runtime context we are in.
+  -  **`"development"`** indicates that I am actively coding, debugging, and hot-reloading.
+In this context, the application should be ran through 2 terminals using `npm run dev` each time.
+Under the backend folder (preferably using *nodemon*) and under frontend folder.
+  -  **`"production"`** indicates that I am serving real users.
+In this context, the application should be built using `npm run build` and then started using `npm run start`.
+Both commands should be executed under the main folder.

 ## `db.js`
 This file exposes a single async function, **`connectDB()`**, that opens a Mongoose connection using the connection string stored in the `MONGO_URI` environment variable.